More life now!

 At a time when authoritative studies highlight our lack of progress on existing environmental goals and the scale of the threats we may face, we need to turn away from incrementalism, from rationing our unsustainability, towards new models of technological and economic innovation.

-We need to drive a flowering of technology which is rejuvenative in its impact and biotic in its nature.
+We need to drive a flowering of technology that is rejuvenative in its impact and biotic in its nature.
 Organisations, governments, companies and just plain everyone should be contributing to the sum total of life on this planet.

 What is rejuvenative technology?